Cambodian Prime Minister Hun Sen says he will step down in 3 weeks and his son will succeed him

 Hun Manet, 45, is currently the chief of the country's army.

-In a televised address, Hun Sen, who is Asia's longest-serving leader, said he had informed King Norodom Sihamoni of his decision and that the king had agreed.
+In a televised address, Hun Sen, who is Asia's longest-serving leader, said he had informed King Norodom Sihamoni of his decision and that the king had agreed in a formality.

 Credit: AP